TABLE OF CONTENTS

 A slide-in opens as shown below.

-- Serial Number tab: Input serial numbers via File Upload, Paste, or Manual Entry.
+2. Serial Number input field: Allows users to input serial numbers using three methods—File Upload, Paste, or Manual Entry.

-- Add button: Activates when displays are ready to add.
+6. Add button: Becomes active only when displays are ready to be added.

-- Cancel button: Exits and cancels the addition process.
+7. Cancel button: Allows users to exit and cancel the addition process.

 3.2.2 Row actions